 Step 3.
 Combine mayonnaise, sour cream, milk, and dry ranch powder in a small bowl and set aside.

 Step 4.
-In a large bowl, combine the cooled pasta, bacon, grape tomatoes, green peas, and cheddar cheese.
+Combine the cooled pasta, bacon, grape tomatoes, green peas, and cheddar cheese in a large bowl.
 Toss gently to mix.

 Step 5.
 Pour the ranch dressing over the pasta mixture and toss to coat.